CORAL REEFS, CLIMATE CHANGE, & THE IMPORTANCE OF OCEAN CONSERVATION

 What Are Coral Reefs?

-Coral reefs are found all over the world, both near the shore and deep into the ocean, but most are in warmer water around the Equator.
+Coral reefs are underwater ecosystems made up of coral colonies.
+They are full of complex food webs that include fish, plants, plankton, sponges, and many other species.
+Reefs are found all over the world, both near the shore and deep into the ocean, but most are in warmer water around the Equator.
 There are many different kinds, and some can even form island-like structures called atolls.
+The largest reef on Earth is the Great Barrier Reef off the coast of Australia, but some of the other largest are found in the Caribbean and throughout the South Pacific.

 Why Are Coral Reefs Important?

+Although coral reefs take up only a small amount of underwater real estate around the world, they host an estimated 25% of all marine species.
 Reefs provide protection from waves, storms, and harsh water conditions, and they recycle nutrients from the ocean around them.
 They are a carefully balanced ecosystem of coral, plants, fish, and more who all feed from one another and supply nutrients through the food chain.

-The Biggest Threat to Coral Reefs Is Climate Change.
+The Biggest Threat to Coral Reefs is Climate Change.

 As the oceans get warmer, coral reefs are in extreme danger of dying and wiping out huge numbers of ocean wildlife along with them.
 Higher temperatures can kill the algae that many species of coral rely on, resulting in coral bleaching.
 This event doesn’t always kill them, but it causes them a lot of stress, and can open them up to disease and starvation.